FabianHoltkoetter/ORFAP/review/review.md

 ### Repetitive Code has been factored out

-Yes
+GUI: Yes
+Crawler: some duplicate code Airline7CityLookupService

 ### Frameworks have been used appropriately

-Yes, but layout is pixel fixed (zero responsiveness)
+GUI: Yes, but layout is pixel fixed (zero responsiveness)
+Crawler: No framework

 ### Command classes have been used appropriately - methods have all been defined appropriately